maddison-wells/DCCGame/README.md

 <ol>Which 2D library to use</ol>
 <ol>How to move an object around a screen</ol>

+I feel like the fundementals are very similar to Javascript, wondering if I should keep using codedex or just try jump in

 I saw a TikTok yesterday of some dude saying there's no point in learning C++.
 I'm not sure why I chose to understand it.
 Just struck out as interesting.

 <h3>✅ Pros of C++</h3>